Alumni Recognition and Awards

 Since 1989, more than 2,120 alumni and friends have received Arbor Awards for their tremendous generosity and contribution to the experience of U of T students, faculty, staff and alumni.
 Our volunteers personify the very best attributes of the University’s motto, Velut Arbor Aevo – “May it grow as a tree through the ages.”
 Their work represents both our roots and our branches, which have served to anchor our traditions and spread the mission of this University – to meet global challenges and prepare global citizens.
 The award can be granted for contributions to specific academic units, such as faculties, colleges or institutes, or to the university at large.
 Sponsored by University Advancement, the award ceremony takes place each September at the President’s official residence at 93 Highland Ave.
 More information on the Arbor Award can be found on the University of Toronto Alumni Website.

-The DNSAA has had three volunteers receive this prestigious award in the past five year.
+The DNSAA has had six volunteers receive this prestigious award.

 Beatrice is an executive member of the Nutritional Sciences Alumni Association, and has been instrumental in its re-launch and growth.
 She is also closely involved in the department’s mentorship program, as both an organizer and a mentor.